amgrubb/ReqSpotter/README.md

 **Our additions/interpretation:**

-Produce a list of requirements given an SRS document in txt format.
+Produce a txt file of requirements in an SRS document given in PDF format.

 **Source Code:**